What is "Automatic Stay?"

 - Protect you from certain criminal penalties.
 For instance, if a judge sentences you to six days in jail and fines you $1,000, you won’t have to pay the fine but will have to serve your time in jail.

 An automatic stay is a good tool for getting creditors off your back, but there are still ways bill collectors can get around it.
 They may go to court and request that the automatic stay be lifted.
 This is why you need the representation of a seasoned bankruptcy attorney.
 Deciding whether to file for bankruptcy and what type of bankruptcy to file is one of the biggest financial decisions you will make in your lifetime.
-Don’t make that decision alone.
-Contact the San Fernando Valley offices of Nader & Berneman for a free case evaluation by dialing (800) 568-0707.
+Don't make that decision alone.
+Contact Nader & Berneman for a free case evaluation and proper guidance by dialing (800) 568-0707.